-Hallucigenia was originally considered so odd that it could only be imagined as part of an hallucination, thus its unusual name.
-However, later examinations showed that researchers had been looking at the remains upside down and what were initially thought to be uniquely styled legs were in fact spines that grew up from its back (Conway Morris, 1977).
-This rearranging of the information helped to explain Hallucigenia’s anatomy though it is still regarded as bizarre.
+Further examination uncovered that the remains had previously been interpreted upside down - what were initially thought to be uniquely styled legs were in fact spines that grew up from Hallucigenia's back (Ramsköld and Hou, 1991).
+It was further revealed that reconstructions had also been back to front - the head was in fact the tail.
+This rearranging of the information helped to make sense of Hallucigenia’s anatomy although it is still regarded as bizarre.

-It takes especially rare conditions to allow for the preservation of soft bodied tissue.
-Essentially creatures have to be caught up in super fine anoxic silt (a low oxygen environment).
+That soft bodied creatures such as Hallucigenia should have left an impression in the fossil record is remarkable in itself as it takes especially rare conditions to allow for the preservation of soft tissue.
+Essentially creatures have to be quickly buried in super fine anoxic silt (a low oxygen environment).
 These sediments are known as 'lagerstatten' and only a few have been found that contain palaeozoic life.
 The most famous of these would be the Burgess Shale but they also include the Maotianshan Shale of China and the Emu Bay Shale of South Australia.
 One of the most remarkable observations about these rare and limited deposits is the great amount of life that they contain.
 The Burgess Shale alone has unearthed well over 65,000 specimens.

 With thanks to Jean-Bernard Caron for assistance with anatomical detail.